fazal-rai/babbel-email-guesser-frontend/README.md

 ## Assumption

 Based on the given sample data, assuming that there is one field for the `fullName`, which must contain the first name and last name and second field will contain the company `domain`.
-So implemented the business logic of API based on above assumption.
-So this API will only return email if fullName contain exact two words (first and last name) and domain name matches the sample data provided.
+So this will make `GET` request to API endpoint with two query params `fullName` and `domain` which will return the email if fullName contain exact two words (first and last name) and domain name matches the sample data provided.

 ## Feature